santureddy/AWS-SAA-C02-Course/README.md

 #### Load Balancers Architecture

-The user connects to a load balancer that is set to listens on port 80 and 443.
+The user connects to a load balancer that is set to listen on port 80 and 443.

 Within AWS, the configuration for which ports the load balancer listens on is called a **listener**.